The citizenship ceremony marks the final step in becoming a British Citizen.

 Once notified of your successful nationality application by the Home Office, we will then invite you to attend a group ceremony at the Mayor's Parlour in the Civic Centre.

-Group ceremonies are usually held once a fortnight at the Mayor's Parlour in the Civic Centre and are attended by the Mayor or Sheriff.
+Group ceremonies are usually held once a month at the Mayor's Parlour in the Civic Centre and are attended by the Mayor or Sheriff.

-You are able to invite a maximum of three guests to accompany you to your ceremony.
+You are able to invite a maximum of two guests to your ceremony.
 The Mayor or Sheriff will present you with your Certificate of British Citizenship.